RagsFTW/RagsFTW.github.io/_posts/2021-2-28-Hack-The-Box-Academy.md

 **Image 49** - Learning about the “TTY” log type.

 In the “audit.log.3” file we found several TTY entries.
-The parts of these entries appear to be hex encoded.
+Parts of these entries appear to be hex encoded.

 ![50](/images/academy/50.png)